PieterMostert/glazy-data-analysis/README.md

 1. A model can be used to flag recipes in the collection that may be recorded incorrectly.
 In fact, I've already found a number of incorrect records by examining glazes whose stated firing temperature differs wildly from the predicted one.
 Alternatively, if the predicted temperature is significantly higher than the listed one, this may a sign that the glaze isn't fully mature, and may therefore be less durable.
 A glaze whose predicted temperature is significantly lower than the listed one may be very fluid at the listed temperature.

 2. If we have a model that gives predictions together with confidence intervals, we can say something meaningful about independently created test glazes.
 This is still a work in progress.
 I've looked at using a Gaussian process model, but it's not immediately clear how best to take into account the fact that glazes occur in groups (more on this below).
 Another issue is that the training time scales cubically with the number of recipes, so if Glazy expands substantially, this approach may become infeasable.
 There may be other approaches that can be tackled using Tensorflow's probability library, but I haven't looked into this yet.

-As a temporary stand-in, I've plotted the density of data points alongside the predictions to give some indication of how much confidence to place in them.
+As a temporary stand-in for a model with confidence intervals, I've plotted the density of data points alongside the predictions to give some indication of how much confidence to place in them.
 For example, the first plot below shows the predictions for a family of glazes where only the proportions of Silica and Alumina are varied.
 Below it is a plot of the density.
 The predictions in the regions of high density are in line with conventional wisdom (see Daniel de Montmollin's fusion diagrams).

 ![Firing temperature predictions](Images/Stull_temp_predictions.png)